wildland/token_authenticate_me/README.md

 Run `bundle install` to install it.

 To add or create a user with token authentication run:
-`rails generate token_authenticate_me:install`
+`rails generate token_authenticate_me:install <model>`

 Replace `<model>` with the class name used for users.
-This will crate the necessary migration files, and optionally create the model file if it does not exist.
+This will create the necessary migration files, and optionally create the model file if it does not exist.
+*** Right now this gem only supports creating the authentication model User, so it is recommended to call `rails generate token_authenticate_me:install user`

 Include TokenAuthenticateMe::TokenAuthentication into the application controller or any controllers that require authorization:
 ````rb